 Ohio-born actor and singer Kim Schroeder Long has appeared on stages and in cabaret rooms and concerts throughout the United States, gaining notice for her work with various Cincinnati theatre companies before relocating to the West Coast in 2014, where her continuing dramatic and musical adventures have included several national and world premieres, as well as groundbreaking immersive, experiential theatre.

 She’s received particular accolades for her portrayals of Rosemary Clooney in various regional productions of the bio-musical Tenderly, and her voice is featured on that studio demo cast recording with Michael Marotta.

 She recently returned from Covington, Kentucky, where she was looking forward to a limited engagement as Judy Garland in End of the Rainbow at The Carnegie Theatre.
 Unfortunately, COVID-19 necessitated the suspension of that production (potential new dates TBD), and her Judy is now sheltered in place with her in California, attempting to vlog through this pandemic for your amusement as we all do our part to flatten the curve.

 A storyteller through and through, Kim is also an accomplished photographer who achieved international recognition for her award-winning lifestyle and wedding photojournalism, and whose work was featured in numerous publications over the years.
-Together with her husband Nathan, she is the proud parent of two wonderful children, Simone and Leo.
+Currently based out of Los Angeles County, together with her husband Nathan, she is the proud parent of two wonderful children, Simone and Leo.